masuidrive/node-mysql/README.md

 It's for testing stage.
 Now It can use for this driver developer only.

-I have a lot of tasks for to make stable driver.
+I have a lot of tasks to make stable driver.
 I want your help.

 ## Tests
-I want to you using for protoype or test project.
+I need your help in testing this driver.
+It will be great if you use it for testing or prototyping.
 It's testing stage, It's not for real project
-When you find bugs, strange thing and unknown thing, please send to [@masuidrive_en](http://twitter.com/masuidrive_en) or [github issues](http://github.com/masuidrive/node-mysql/issues)
+If you find bugs, strange thing and unknown things, please send them to [@masuidrive_en](http://twitter.com/masuidrive_en) or [github issues](http://github.com/masuidrive/node-mysql/issues)
 If you write test code (test folder), It's awesome!!

-## Documents
+## Documentation

-Sorry, This driver's document is less.
+Sorry, This driver's documentation is less.
 My English skill is horrible. :-(

 This drivers is came from Ruby's mysql driver.